Chalarangelo/30-seconds-of-interviews/README.md

 <details>
 <summary>View answer</summary>

 The `alt` attribute provides alternative information for an image if a user cannot view it.
-If the image is for decorative purposes only, the `alt` attribute should be empty.
-On the other hand, if image contains information the `alt` attribute should describe image.
+The `alt` attribute should be used to describe any images except those which only serve a decorative purposes, in which case it should be left empty.

 #### Good to hear

-* Decorative images should have empty `alt` tag
+* Decorative images should have empty `alt` attribute.
+* Web crawlers use `alt` tags to understand image content, so they are are considered important for Search Engine Optimization (SEO).

 ##### Additional links